avrahamcool/aurelia-long-click-event/README.md

     * Produces amd/commonjs/system/es2015 builds
     * This will *NOT* emit/update files if you have any typescript or tslint errors

+##
+I Need help regarding how to test the plugin - PR welcome

 ### How to run unit tests

   * To run the unit test with _*Jest*_ run : _```npm run test:unit```_